unity-sds/unity-common-services/CONTRIBUTING.md

 ### Developer Environment

-For patch contributions, see our [Developer Documentation]([INSERT YOUR DEVELOPMENT GUIDE LINK HERE]) for more details on how to set up your local environment, to best contribute to our project.
+For patch contributions, see our Developer Documentation (TBD) for more details on how to set up your local environment, to best contribute to our project.

 At a minimum however to submit patches (if using Git), you'll want to ensure you have:
 1. An account on the Version Control System our project uses (i.e. GitHub).